ephraimm-zm/ephraimm-zm/README.md

 - 🌱 I’m currently learning ...
 Linux & IT Tools
 - 📫 How to reach me: ... e.mulilo1@alustudent.com
 - 😄 Pronouns: ...
 The One
-- ⚡ Fun fact: ...  box box means
+- ⚡ Fun fact: ...  box box means stop in F1